 The Essence of Software Engineering: Applying the SEMAT Kernel available at Amazon.com

-You can also learn more about the SEMAT Kernel in a recent article appearing in ACMQueue.
-This is a popular article and an editors pick having already achieved more that 10, 500 downloads.
+You can also learn more about the SEMAT Kernel in an article appearing in ACMQueue.
+This is a popular article and an editors pick having already achieved more that 32, 500 downloads.

 Click here to read or download the article.